Momodora

-Momodora is a series of platforming video games developed by Bombservice.
+Momodora is a series of platform games developed by Guilherme "rdein" Martins and his studio Bombservice.
 The series follows several priestess heroines who utilize magic maple leaves as weapons against monsters and other cursed entities.
-The series consists of four games: Momodora I, Momodora II, Momodora III, and Momodora: Reverie Under the Moonlight.
-A fifth game, Momodora: Moonlit Farewell, was announced in January 2022.
+The series consists of five games: Momodora I, Momodora II, Momodora III, Momodora: Reverie Under the Moonlight, and Momodora: Moonlit Farewell.

-The series takes place in an unnamed world inhabited by strange monsters and people.
+The games take place in an unnamed world inhabited by strange monsters and people.
 Dark, ruinous forces threaten the people of the land who resort to the ritual martyrdom of priestesses to propitiate evil.
 These evil forces and sacrifices serve as the main sources of conflict throughout the series.

 The first two games in the series are short freeware titles exclusive to itch.io.
-The third and fourth games in the series were both released to Steam, where they saw comparatively greater popularity.
+The third, fourth and fifth games in the series were released to Steam, where they saw comparatively greater popularity.

 Main series

-Momodora I (2010)
+Momodora and Momodora II (2010-2011)

-This is the first game of the series, in which Isadora Doralina, an orphaned girl, goes on a journey to resurrect her dead mother who was lost to the land of Koho's ritual sacrifices.
+In Momodora, Isadora Doralina, an orphaned girl, goes on a journey to resurrect her dead mother who was lost to the land of Koho's ritual sacrifices.
 She goes in search of a sacred item rumored to have the power to bring the dead back to life for a "certain price".

-Momodora II (2011)
+Mike Rose of IndieGames.com noted that it was heavily influenced by Cave Story, as well as other games like Mega Man, Metal Slug and The Legend of Zelda, describing the ritual as "strange and unsettling".

-This is the sequel to Momodora I, in which Momo, a priestess from a small village named KoHo, must banish an evil plaguing her people.
+In Momodora II, the game's direct sequel, Momo, a different priestess from Koho Village, must banish an evil plaguing her people.
 This entry attempts a more open-ended style of exploration gameplay than the previous game's more "arcade" style progression.
-It takes place chronologically after the first game but focuses on a new heroine.